peppelinux/federation-wallet/openid-federation-wallet-1_0.md

 This specification is a profile of [@!OpenID.Federation] for wallet ecosystems.
 It defines Entity Types for entities participating in those ecosystems.
-It describes trust evaluation for those entities.
+It describes technical trust evaluation mechanisms for those entities.
 It uses applicable metadata parameters defined by other specifications for wallet entities.